 - Wait for feedback.

-- Based off of feedback you’ll either have to go or are exempt this time.
+- Based on the feedback you’ll either have to go or are exempt this time.

 The steps above are how to complete the process, here are some tips and information I gathered from other campers about the process.